awslabs/aws-well-architected-labs/content/Well-ArchitectedTool/100_Labs/100_Custom_Lenses_on_WATool/1_ddb_config_pillars_and_bps.md

 }
 ```

-After we have our pillars defined, we move on to next level in the lens data structure.
+After we have pillars defined, we move on to the next step in the lab which will cover question creation in the lens.

 {{< prev_next_button link_prev_url="../" link_next_url="../2_ddb_config_questions/" />}}